 Whether you’re a regular player, or completely new to the game, this is the club for you!

 The Westgate Junior Badminton Programme is for children aged 6 to 18 years and provides top quality badminton coaching on Saturday mornings by two of our Badminton England level 2 accredited coaches Sunil Bali and Hayley Fooks.

-Details of the Summer term 2021 programme can be found at the bottom of this page.
+Details of the Autumn term 2021 programme can be found at the bottom of this page.

 Meet the Team